prantlf/astrobench/README.md

 > Make the Web Faster

 JavaScript library for running in the browser performance benchmarks, based on Benchmark.js.
-[Live Demo](http://prantlf.github.com/astrobench/)
+Try the [live demo].

 Easy way to create test cases.
 Provides rich and pretty UI.